kjowak/cse-404-fs24-connect-four-bot/README.md

 How you represent X (Features/Representation  and their explanation, justification)
     42 features of all the positions on a connect-4 board, either 1,0,-1, representing user 1, blank, user 2.
 A label of who won/lost the game is also inputted.
 How do you represent Y (binary? multi-class? sequences? trees? graphs?)
-    Y is a multi-classification, and can be -1,0,1  player 1 won, representing a tie, or player 2 won.
+    Y is a multi-classification, and can be an integer 0-6 representing which move is the best to play in a given scenerio.

 Which libraries you will use?
     scikit-learn